-Figure 4 - Diagram of Lancashire 2050 Priority Theme Groups established in 2022 Once established, the proposed CCA would build upon the L2050 theme groups to develop a pipeline of key priorities and projects.
-The projects are intended to be underpinned by the priorities of the proposed CCA and actioned through the powers and functions sought as part of the Proposal.
+Figure 4 - Diagram of Lancashire 2050 Priority Theme Groups established in 2022

+Once established, the proposed LCCA would build upon the L2050 theme groups to develop a pipeline of key priorities and projects.
+The projects are intended to be underpinned by the priorities of the proposed LCCA and actioned through the powers and functions sought as part of the Proposal.

-We recognise that Lancashire is a diverse place and the proposed CCA will deliver our shared vision and outcomes via targeted investment and support that acknowledges our geographic differences and similarities.
+We recognise that Lancashire is a diverse place and the proposed LCCA will deliver our shared vision and outcomes via targeted investment and support that acknowledges our geographic differences and similarities.
 The needs of Lancashire and the projects to address these needs are not all area-wide.
 Some priorities may be focussed on our urban and suburban areas and/or our market towns, and/or our rural areas, recognising that new investment should be able to deliver regional wide benefits.
-The work of the proposed CCA would be informed by a Lancashire Data Observatory that is an alliance of local authorities, industry experts and academic researchers delivering sub-regional research and analysis.